ssayle/plant-humanities/Cryptomeria/README.md

 [^1]: Japan Forestry Agency, the Ministry of Agriculture, Forestry and Fisheries of Japan, *Annual Report on Trends of Forest and Forestry* (Tokyo: Annual Report Group Policy Planning Division, Forestry Agency Ministry of Agriculture, Forestry and Fisheries, 2011).
 [^2]: Yoshiya Iwai, *Forestry and the Forest Industry in Japan* (Vancouver: University of British Columbia Press, 2007).
-[^3]: Yozo Saito, “Japanese cedar pollinosis: discovery, nomenclature and epidemiological trends,” *Procedures of the Japanese Academic Sciences* 90 (2014): 203–211.
+[^3]: Yozo Saito, "Japanese cedar pollinosis: discovery, nomenclature and epidemiological trends," *Procedures of the Japanese Academic Sciences* 90 (2014): 203–211.
-[^4]: Tsukada Matsuo, “Cryptomeria Japonica: Glacial Refugia and Late-Glacial and Postglacial Migration,” *Ecology* 63, no. 4 (1982): 1091–1105.
+[^4]: Tsukada Matsuo, "Cryptomeria Japonica: Glacial Refugia and Late-Glacial and Postglacial Migration," *Ecology* 63, no. 4 (1982): 1091–1105.
 [^5]: Farjon Aljos, *A Handbook of the World’s Conifers* (Boston: Brill, 2017).
-[^6]: Robert Borgen and Marian Ury, “Readable Japanese Mythology: Selections from Nihon Shoki and Kojiki,” *The Journal of the Association of Teachers of Japanese* vol. 24, no. 1 (1990): 61–97.
+[^6]: Robert Borgen and Marian Ury, "Readable Japanese Mythology: Selections from Nihon Shoki and Kojiki," *The Journal of the Association of Teachers of Japanese* vol. 24, no. 1 (1990): 61–97.
 [^7]: W.G.
 Aston, *Nihongi, Volume 1: Chronicles of Japan from the Earliest Times to AD 697* (New York: Routledge, 2010.)
 [^8]: Bruce Darling, *Monumenta Nipponica* vol. 46, no. 2 (1991): 263–266. www.jstor.org/stable/2385409.
 Accessed 1 Sept.
 2021.
 [^9]: RISD Museum.
-“Hokusai’s Mount Fuji: A Selection from the Series Thirty-Six Views of Mount Fuji,” Providence, RI: RISD Museum.
+"Hokusai’s Mount Fuji: A Selection from the Series Thirty-Six Views of Mount Fuji," Providence, RI: RISD Museum.
 June 14–August 17, 1991.
 [^10]: Conrad Totman, *The Green Archipelago: Forestry in Pre-Industrial Japan* (Berkeley: University of California Press, 1989).
 [^11]: H.T.
-Ishii, T. Manabe, K. Ito et al. “Integrating ecological and cultural values toward conservation and utilization of shrine/temple forests as urban green space in Japanese cities,” *Landscape Ecol Eng* 6, (2010): 307–315.
+Ishii, T. Manabe, K. Ito et al. "Integrating ecological and cultural values toward conservation and utilization of shrine/temple forests as urban green space in Japanese cities," *Landscape Ecol Eng* 6, (2010): 307–315.
-[^12]: Jonathan M. Reynolds, “Ise Shrine and a Modernist Construction of Japanese Tradition,” *The Art Bulletin* 83, no. 2 (2001): 316–41. https://doi.org/10.2307/3177211.
+[^12]: Jonathan M. Reynolds, "Ise Shrine and a Modernist Construction of Japanese Tradition," *The Art Bulletin* 83, no. 2 (2001): 316–41. https://doi.org/10.2307/3177211.
 [^13]:Charles Sprague Sargent, *Forest Flora of Japan: Notes on the Forest Flora of Japan* (New York: Houghton, Mifflin and Company, 1894).
 [^14]: Hayao Miyazaki, *The Princess Mononoke: The Art and Making of Japan’s Most Popular Film of All Time*.
 Translated by Mark Schilling (New York: Hyperion, 1999).
-[^15]: S. Yoshida and M. Imanaga, “The stand structure and growth of sugi (Cryptomeria japonica D. Don) in natural forests on Yakushima," *Journal of the Japanese Forestry Society* 72 (1990): 131–138; Edward O. Wilson, *The Conifers and Taxads of Japan* (Cambridge, UK: Cambridge University Press, 1916).
+[^15]: S. Yoshida and M. Imanaga, "The stand structure and growth of sugi (Cryptomeria japonica D. Don) in natural forests on Yakushima," *Journal of the Japanese Forestry Society* 72 (1990): 131–138; Edward O. Wilson, *The Conifers and Taxads of Japan* (Cambridge, UK: Cambridge University Press, 1916).
 [^16]: Wilson.
-[^17]: Sei-Ichiro Tsugi, “Paleoenvironmental Reconstruction in the Dissected Valley in Prehistory: Holocene Paleoenvironment at the Ayakama Site in Kawaguchi, Central Kanto Plain, Japan,” *The Quaternary Research (Daiyonki-Kenkyu)* 27, no. 4 (1989): 331–356.
+[^17]: Sei-Ichiro Tsugi, "Paleoenvironmental Reconstruction in the Dissected Valley in Prehistory: Holocene Paleoenvironment at the Ayakama Site in Kawaguchi, Central Kanto Plain, Japan," *The Quaternary Research (Daiyonki-Kenkyu)* 27, no. 4 (1989): 331–356.
 [^18]: Kagoshima Dairinkusho, *Management Plan for Yakushima National Forests of Northern, Eastern, and Southern Project Segments* (Kagoshima, 1923.)
-[^19]: Takeshi Baba, “Transition of the Forest Management in Yakushima, Japan,” *Sustainability and Biodiversity Assesment on Forest Utilzation Options*.
+[^19]: Takeshi Baba, "Transition of the Forest Management in Yakushima, Japan," *Sustainability and Biodiversity Assesment on Forest Utilzation Options*.
 Edited by Masahiro Ichikawa, Satoshi Yamashita, and Tohru Nakashizuka (Kyoto: Research Institute for Humanity and Nature, 2008.)
 [^20]: Yoshiya Iwai.
-[^21]: John Knight, “A Tale of Two Forests: Reforestation Discourse in Japan and Beyond,” *The Journal of the Royal Anthropological Institute* 3, no. 4 (1997): 711–30. https://doi.org/10.2307/3034035.
+[^21]: John Knight, "A Tale of Two Forests: Reforestation Discourse in Japan and Beyond," *The Journal of the Royal Anthropological Institute* 3, no. 4 (1997): 711–30. https://doi.org/10.2307/3034035.
-[^22]: James Sterngold, “Japan’s Cedar Forests Are a Man-Made Disaster,” *The New York Times* (January 17, 1995):C/1.
+[^22]: James Sterngold, "Japan’s Cedar Forests Are a Man-Made Disaster," *The New York Times* (January 17, 1995):C/1.
 [^23]: Japan Forestry Agency.
 Forestry and Forestry Basic Act.
 Tokyo, 1964.
 [^24]: D. Tajima, *Forestry in Japan: Solutions for the Future* (Tokyo: World Forestry Institute, 2010).
 [^25]: John Knight.